 1. Let her see you sweat

-- Let her see you sweat.
 No matter what other influences our daughters have in their lives, we are the number one most important determinant of the values they will have and how they will see themselves.
-Show them it’s okay to be active, to sweat, to ruin your hair and makeup, and that it’s fun and healthy.
+Show them it’s okay to be active, to sweat, to mess up your hair and makeup, and that it’s fun and healthy.

-- Work on her movement skills.
 Make it clear that you believe that being able to move with confidence is one of the most beautifully feminine traits there is.
 And the great thing about movement skills is there is no girls’ stream or boys’ stream.
-Physical literacy is equally good for boys and girls; as gender neutral as the colour yellow.
+Physical literacy is equally good for boys and girls—as gender-neutral as the colour yellow.

-- Talk with your daughter about the messages coming at her.
-In an age appropriate way, help her question the status quo.
+In an age-appropriate way, help her question the status quo.
 Make sure she knows that she can love fashion and football and it doesn’t make her any less feminine, loveable, or cool.